ESG, CSR, Sustainability Reporting – What’s the Difference?

 Corporate Social Responsibility (CSR) Reports

 CSR reports are focused on the past and reflect on what a company has done to contribute to the society.
-The focus is on environmental, ethical, philanthropic and economic contributions to the community in which the organisation operates.
+They therefore focus on environmental, ethical, philanthropic and economic contributions to the community in which the organisation operates.
 The scale of the community can vary from local to global.
-When it comes to environmental impact, the most consistent disclosure is carbon emissions data.
-The report may also include a company’s efforts to minimise waste, general pollution, as well as outline a company’s charitable work and donations.

 Environmental, Social and Governance (ESG) Reports